Please Note: We may receive commissions on purchases made from our chosen links.

 So someone in your leadership decided it would be a good idea to start live streaming your church services.
-Problem is, you don’t know where to start.
+The problem is, you don’t know where to start.
 You both don’t know how to live stream a church service.

 Don’t worry.
 I had the same thing happen to me, although the person with the bright idea to live stream our church service was me, and I survived the ordeal even though I didn’t know the first thing about live streaming a church service.